 Ray, 32, is from Glasgow.
-After reaching crisis point as a result of an ongoing relationship with substance abuse, Ray was booked into a private rehab clinic just outside Glasgow.
+After reaching crisis point as a result of an ongoing relationship with substance abuse, Ray was booked into a private drug rehab clinic just outside Glasgow.
 After completing his detox, Ray was more than ready to go home.
 Or so he thought.
 “I didn’t see the point of getting counselling.
 I certainly didn’t see it as something that I needed to do.
 Not now the chemicals were out of my system, I was feeling a lot better and was ready to go home.
 I thought I was over my addiction.”

 But staff at the rehab clinic were well aware that whilst Ray was free from the toxins in the drugs, there was still a long way to go with regard to his relationship and associated thinking to drugs.
 Ray was booked into a series of counselling sessions with a specialist drug counsellor.

 I wasn’t keen on the idea of counselling at first but the clinic staff, and my family convinced me that it was an important part of my recovery.
 I didn’t want to say much at first but after a while it got easier and soon I was really letting go and pouring my heart out.
 The counsellor helped me to face up to and deal with a lot of my triggers.
 I’m certain that without the drug counselling there is no way I would have been able to achieve a full recovery.Talking to the counsellor really made me think about the reasons behind my drug taking, helping me to understand and make peace with the effect that taking drugs had had on my life, and the people around me.
 It was tough to hear some of their comments but I know the counselling has made me into a much more resilient person as a result.